Cancer treatment for people with RAD51C mutations

 The PARP inhibitor, Lynparza (olaparib) has received FDA-approval to treat men with metastatic, castration-resistent prostate cancer, who have a mutation in RAD51C or another gene linked to a certain type of DNA damage repair.
 Lynparza may be used to treat men whose prostate cancer has progressed on enzalutamide (Xtandi) or abiraterone (Zytiga).

 Several PARP inhibitors have been approved to treat ovarian cancers at different stages of the disease.
-In some situations, a tumor biomarker test known as an HRD test ("hemologous recombination deficiency") can help women with an inherited RAD51C mutation and advanced ovarian cancer learn if they may benefit from a PARP inhibitor.
+In some situations, a tumor biomarker test known as an HRD test ("hemologous recombination deficiency") can help women with advanced ovarian cancer learn if they may benefit from a PARP inhibitor.

 - Advanced cancer which has recurred after third-line treatment:

-- HRD testing can help women with an inherited RAD51C mutation and advanced ovarian cancer which has recurred after three lines of treatment learn if they may benefit from the PARP inhibitor Zejula (niraparib).
+- HRD testing can help women with advanced ovarian cancer which has recurred after three lines of treatment learn if they may benefit from the PARP inhibitor Zejula (niraparib).

 - Maintenance therapy after first-line treatment

-- HRD testing can help women with an inherited RAD51C mutation and advanced ovarian cancer learn if they may benefit from the PARP inhibitor Lynparza in combination with bevacizumab as maintenance therapy after first-line platinum chemotherapy.
+- HRD testing can help women with advanced ovarian cancer learn if they may benefit from the PARP inhibitor Lynparza in combination with bevacizumab as maintenance therapy after first-line platinum chemotherapy.

 - Zejula is approved for maintenance therapy in women with advanced ovarian, fallopian tube, or primary peritoneal cancer who had a complete or partial response to first-line platinum-based chemotherapy.
 Zejula for maintenance therapy does not require an HRD test.